codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 |**Search and View options** | {::nomarkdown}<ul><li>Find a Runtime or its clusters by typing part of the Runtime/cluster name, and then navigate to the entries found. </li> <li>Topology view options: Resize to window, zoom in, zoom out, full screen view.</li></ul> {:/}|

 ## Designating Configuration Runtimes
 Designate any GitOps Runtime, including the Hosted GitOps Runtime, as a Configuration Runtime to manage platform-level resources which are Runtime-agnostic.
-These resources are crucial for functionality relating to Products in GitOps, and Promotions such as Promotion Policies, Promotion Templates, and Promotion Flows (coming later).
+These resources are crucial for functionality related to Products in GitOps<!---, and Promotions such as Promotion Policies, Promotion Templates, and Promotion Flows-->.

+##### Designation options
 You can designate Configuration Runtimes through either the user interface (UI) or by editing the `values` file.
 Conversely, you can also unset any Runtime or all Runtimes designated as such when needed.
-If there are no Configuration Runtimes, platform resources are synced to the cluster.
+If there are no Configuration Runtimes, platform resources are not synced to the cluster.

-Single vs multiple Configuration Runtimes
+##### Single vs multiple Configuration Runtimes
 You can designate a single Runtime or multiple Runtimes as Configuration Runtimes.
 You may want to designate more than one Configuration Runtime for redundancy.
 Codefresh makes sure that there are no duplicate resources among the designated Configuration Runtimes if there are multiple such Runtimes.